kurtoglusefa/kurtoglusefa/README.md

 ### About Me

-- Currently finishing my **Master’s in Software Engineering** @ Polytechnic University of Turin
+- Currently finishing my **Master of Science in Software Engineering** @ Polytechnic University of Turin
 - Constantly exploring new tools and frameworks
 - Love building clean, scalable systems with modern stacks